 If you use Rspamd fuzzy feeds and/or Rspamd URLs/Emails black lists, it is important to understand the current limits and whether you are eligible for free usage.

 This information applies to fuzzy storage feeds, DNS lists (specifically URLs and Emails blacklists), and the usage of rspamd.com for map distribution.
 It may be expanded in the future to include other intelligence resources provided by rspamd.com.

 We offer infrastructure and algorithms to collect spam message data and convert spam waves into useful sets of blocked fuzzy hashes, URLs, and emails.
 Both hardware and human resources are required for these operations, so we have established “fair usage” policies for these services.

 To qualify for free usage of the feeds, you must meet the following conditions:

-Your use of the feeds data is non-commercial
+Your use of the data is non-commercial

-Your query volume is less than 500,000 queries per day
+Your query volume is less than 100,000 queries per day

-rsync based access to URLs and Emails feeds so you can use your own rbldnsd to serve this data with no delays to your email scanners.
+This service also includes rsync-based access to the URLs and Emails feeds, allowing you to use your own rbldnsd to serve this data with no delays for your email scanners.